-Before teaching 5th grade for 10 years, I taught Preschool (3 year olds).
+Before teaching 5th grade for 10 years, I taught Preschool (3-year-olds).
 So, using centers to teach and engage learners has always been a part of my lessons.
 It wasn’t until I taught 5th grade, though, that I knew I needed a student accountability piece during centers.

 During the time that I taught 5th grade, I had students who would play U-Know just like UNO (without answering any of the questions).
-I had students who would sometime argue about the correct answers (before I incorporated answer keys).
+I had students who would sometimes argue about the correct answers (before I incorporated answer keys).
 I even had students who would just write down an answer without showing work. *gasp* I know.

 Student Accountability During Centers

 Throughout the years I used some different ways to make students more accountable for their learning without burdening them down with tons of extra work thus making it fun.
-The strategies use were only when I believed that they weren’t getting done what they were supposed to be doing or there was a lot of conflicts.
+The strategies use were only when I believed that they weren’t getting done what they were supposed to be doing or there were a lot of conflicts.